Hospitals run low on nurses as they get swamped with COVID

 COVID-19 hospitalizations have now surpassed the pandemic’s worst previous surge in Florida, with no signs of letting up, setting a record of 13,600 on Monday, according to the Department of Health and Human Services.
 More than 2,800 required intensive care.
 At the height of last year’s summer surge, there were more than 10,170 COVID-19 hospitalizations.

-At Westside Regional Medical Center in Plantation, Florida, the number of COVID-19 patients has been doubling each week for the past month, wearing down the already short staff, said Penny Ceasar, who handles admissions there.
+At Westside Regional Medical Center in Plantation, Florida, the number of COVID-19 patients has doubled each week for the past month, wearing down the already short staff, said Penny Ceasar, who handles admissions there.

 The hospital has converted overflow areas to accommodate the rise in admissions.
 Some staffers have fallen ill with COVID-19.